 I’ve also heard good things about Lucidchart’s capabilities for mocking up UI prototypes and wireframes.
 Lucidchart lets you add interactivity with hot spots, links, states, and demo mode.
 These features create dynamic action between objects, pages, and external links, and are particularly helpful for demonstrating how a live website or mobile app will respond to user interaction.

 Part and parcel of this cloud-based service is the ability to collaborate with any user, from any device, on any browser.
 Changes from any user are reflected instantly, which saves me tons of time on team projects.

 Once you sign up, simply log in to the editor and start diagramming.
 To get started, drag out shapes and place them on the canvas.
 When you need to connect shapes with a line, they’ll automatically pop out from natural connection points on any given shape.
 This small detail, along with the snap-to-grid feature, really makes your diagrams look neat and professional without any extra effort on your end.

-As I mentioned, it’s easy to share Lucidchart with another viewer or collaborator.
+As I mentioned, it’s easy to share a flowchart with another viewer or collaborator.
 You can invite a collaborator to work on a diagram with you, as well as publish your diagram to all sorts of places, including:

 - Traditional printed page

 - Unique webpage hosted on the Lucidchart site